hasibzunair/FitLensAI/README.md

 ## About

 If you've been at the local gym, you know there are countless number of exercises, both cardio and weight training, that focus on different parts of the body.
-What if you wanted to know about a specific workout, like the name, which muscles are targeted and how to correctly do it?
+What if you wanted to know about a specific workout, from the name, to which muscles are being targeted, and the steps to do it?

 I developed Fitness-VQA, a multimodal multilingual (English and বাংলা) dataset that enables seamless multi-turn conversations for visual question answering about fitness workouts.
+The methodology and technical details of its creation will be added later.

 FitLensAI is a Llama 3.2 Vision 11B vision-language model (VLM) trained using low-rank adaptation (LoRA) for parameter-efficient fine-tuning on Fitness-VQA.
-FitLensAI generates tailored responses to questions about fitness workout images in English and বাংলা, and enables dynamic multi-turn conversations.
+Unlike existing off-the-shelf MLLMs like Pixtral, Qwen-VL and more recently Llama 3.2 Vision, FitLensAI generates tailored responses to questions about fitness workout images in English and বাংলা (work in progress), and enables dynamic multi-turn conversations.

-The methodology and technical details of its creation will be added later.

 ## Features